amreus/scoop-default-browser/README.md

 This is a Windows Registry script to register Scoop's Firefox app as the user's default browser.

-***Although it works for me, I do not recommend using this script as-is - it is meant as an example or template***
+***Although this script "works for me", I do not recommend using this script as-is - it is meant as an example or template***

 ***This script is specific to my user profile - you will need to modify to fit your needs!***